Confidently erase data in active environments and from used IT assets.

-While many companies practice data sanitization at asset end-of-life (protecting data from compromise as storage media is destroyed or recommissioned), non-destructive asset sanitization can play an important role for new assets.
+While many companies practice data sanitization at asset end-of-life (protecting data from compromise as storage media is destroyed or recommissioned), non-destructive asset sanitization can play an important role in minimizing your vulnerability to a supply chain attack via new assets.

 When finalized, the latest version of NIST Special Publication 800-53, “Security and Privacy Controls for Information Systems and Organizations,” from the U.S. National Institute of Technology, will be available for use by all organizations, not just U.S. federal governments.
 The latest draft of Revision 5 (March 2020) continues to recommend that organizations sanitize data storage devices throughout the active lifecycle, starting at purchase, to protect against vulnerabilities in the supply chain (emphasis mine):

 Portable storage devices can be obtained from untrustworthy sources and can contain malicious code that can be inserted into or transferred to organizational systems through USB ports or other entry portals.
 While scanning storage devices is recommended, sanitization provides additional assurance that such devices are free of malicious code.
 Organizations consider nondestructive sanitization of portable storage devices when the devices are purchased from manufacturers or vendors prior to initial use or when organizations cannot maintain a positive chain of custody for the devices.NIST Special Publication 800-53, Rev 5